Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 We arrive at Oporto's airport and make the short transfer by private coach into the city.
 Depending on our arrival time, there may be time for an orientation walk before dinner at a local restaurant.

-We start our exploration today with a walking visit of Oporto's old town seeing the Clerigos Tower, Bolhao Market, and cathedral.
+We start our exploration today with a walking visit of Oporto's old town seeing the Clerigos Tower, and cathedral, amongst other sites.
 Narrow cobbled streets open onto shady squares and the river front is a nice spot to have lunch or a coffee.
-This afternoon, we plan to visit a port wine house and return to the hotel via the Stock Exchange.
-Porto is a city best explored on foot and you will get your bearings in no time.
+A lovely day that will give us a wonderful understanding of Porto.

 We'll head to Porto's Sao Bento station this morning to catch our train to Guimaraes.
 The station is beautifully decorated in blue tiles and is definitely worth a stop before we board the train.
 Once in the World Heritage city of Guimaraes, we explore the lanes and plazas of the medieval centre.